cvdsfif/typizator-handler/README.md

 ## Purpose

-Clean converting of JSON parameters for AWS lambdas and similar applications
+Well-typed database facade and clean converting of JSON parameters for AWS lambdas and similar applications

 ## Installing